PostScripton/laravel-money/docs/04_money/object/getAmount.md

 # `getAmount()`
-gives you the formatted number.
+gives you the amount that is stored within the monetary object.

 ## Methods